kumaratul60/LinkedIn-clone/README.md

 **Step 1**<br>
 Navigate through the local folder where you want to clone the repository and run<br>
-`git clone https://github.com/ditikrushna/LinkedIn-Clone-Using-React-Redux.git`.
+`https://github.com/kumaratul60/LinkedIn-clone.git`.
 It will clone the repo to your local folder.<br>
 **Step 2**<br>
-Run `cd LinkedIn-Clone-Using-React-Redux`<br>
+Run `cd LinkedIn-clone-Using-React-Redux`<br>
 **Step 3**<br>
 Run `npm install` to install the npm packages from the `package.json` file.<br>
 **Step 4**<br>